AboubacarDby/AboubacarDby/README.md

 - 👋 Hi, I’m @AboubacarDby
 - 👀 I’m interested in Sport and Travel around the world
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to go all around the world if I have the money to do so
+- 💞️ I’m looking to go all around the world
 - 📫 How to reach me on linkedin (www.linkedin.com/in/aboubacar-diaby-0484001bb) and twitter (@a_diaby2)

 <!---